Immigration Rights & Resources

 Support for Families

-• Emergency Contact Planning: Schools should encourage parents to update emergency contacts to ensure children can be picked up by a trusted adult if needed.
+• Encourage parents to update emergency contacts to ensure children can be picked up by a trusted adult if needed.
+Families should also consider completing a family preparedness plan that includes:

 Recommended School Policies

-• District-Led Response: Ensure all ICE interactions go through district legal counsel before any action is taken.
+• Ensure all interactions with ICE go through district legal counsel before any action is taken.
+Designate a specific administrator as the point of contact for any law enforcement visits.

 FAQs for Schools